-The traditional mode of starting a company is to complete all the steps in parallel, leading to the “big bang” launch of the company.
+The traditional model of starting a company is to complete all the steps in parallel, leading to the “big bang” launch of the company.
 I strongly recommend a dramatic departure from this model, called “planned iteration,” where you assume you won’t get it right the first time.

 This idea was well articulated by Paul Graham in an old essay, called “Startups in 13 Sentences” in which he talked about “making a few people really happy rather than making a lot of people semi-happy.”
 One of his key points is that “launching teaches you what you should have been building,” and I agree.

-All you old software development types will recognize the analogy to the traditional two year “waterfall model” of software development, which has been totally replaced with the Agile iterative methodology.
+All you old software development types will recognize the analogy to the traditional two-year “waterfall model” of software development, which has been totally replaced with the Agile iterative methodology.
 Agile assumes and plans for iterative development, where requirements and solutions evolve as more is known and markets change.

 Then you assess feedback, adjust your offering, and iterate until you get it right (have some very satisfied customers).
 Plan on multiple small launches, with iterations, rather than a big launch.
 Here are the advantages I see with this approach:

 - Faster time to market.
 If you launch fast, you can be working with real customers in 4-6 months from your start, rather than 1-2 years.
-In today’s fast moving marketplace, needs, competitors, and costs change rapidly, so even if you were right, two years later the wave has moved on.
+In today’s fast-moving marketplace, needs, competitors, and costs change rapidly, so even if you were right, two years later the wave has moved on.
 Equally likely, your first target was wrong, and you will need to adjust.

 - Get traction before funding.
 Let’s face reality, the angel or VC funding process now takes 4-6 months of almost dedicated effort and time, and usually fails because you don’t yet have a product or customer.
-By using a laser focused approach for the first iteration, you may actually produce something and get a customer without funding.
-Now investors will pay attention, since scale-up funding is less risky and has a time frame.
+By using a laser-focused approach for the first iteration, you may actually produce something and get a customer without funding.
+Now, investors will pay attention, since scale-up funding is less risky and has a timeframe.

 - Find customers, partners and channels early.
 There is nothing like a real customer pipeline to convince you that you need partners and channels, and to convince partners, channels, and investors that you are real.
 Get out there personally and find that first customer.
 It will narrow your development focus, and adjust your strategy for you.
 Spend your time finding renewable sources of customers and iterate.